Dear software people,

 It's just not a(n important) use case.
 Just like it turned out that nobody needs random access to "characters" in a string by index in O(1).

 @isagalaev @nikitonsky Think of emoji reactions or status fields.
 They could be implemented in such a way that it is reasonable to check that the user only submits one emoji at a time, or at least that only one is displayed at a time.
-Or consider CSS use cases like developer.mozilla.org/en-US/do
+Or consider CSS use cases like https://developer.mozilla.org/en-US/docs/Web/CSS/::first-letter

 @isagalaev @nikitonsky All I’m saying is that the length of a string as a reader would understand it (not only as a hard drive would understand it) is a useful concept that should be exposed by at least some string libraries.
 I strongly agree with you that it’s not worth optimizing for at the cost of, well, almost any other operation.